 To accelerate the journey towards professional conservation management by providing inclusive, applied thought leadership and context driven education that has a global reach.

 Prospective and current managers and leaders from conservation organisations/community reserves.

-Our Natural Resource Management courses fall within two departments, Responsible Resource Management (NQF Level 6) and Community and Youth Development (NQF Level 5).
+Our Natural Resource Management courses fall within two departments, Responsible Resource Management and Skills Development for Conservation.
 Students attending these year-long programmes represent junior to middle management level conservationists from across the SADC region as well as those earmarked to move into management positions.
 Every year the SAWC accepts approximately 50 students on these programmes.
 The diversity of culture, gender, age, and location has become synonymous with the participants who learn so much from each other’s experiences.
 A wide variety of short courses, aimed at targeting management level skills development, are also offered.
-University students both locally and internationally also register for these applied learning products/master classes as part of the practical or study abroad requirements.
+University students both locally and internationally also register for these applied learning products as part of the practical or study abroad requirements.

 To provide effective and relevant training, and innovative specialized support services as well as leadership training to front line conservation managers, leaders, and implementers (field rangers) in Africa and beyond.

 People involved, or wanting to be involved in conservation and situational wildlife crime prevention’.
 Including but not limited to, area integrity personnel, law enforcement and counter poaching operators (including K9, control room operators, wildlife crime analysts, and aerial application/capacity)